Evagan2018/SDS-Examples/Alif/DevKit/README.md

 `DataOutput.1.sds` contains recorded output data of simple checksum algorithm using input data played from `DataInput.0.sds` file.

-To verify the SDS component usage on hardware is reliable the two recordings of algorithm output data generated during recording and playback:
+To verify that the SDS component usage on hardware is reliable the two recordings of algorithm output data generated during recording and playback:
 `DataOutput.0.sds` and `DataOutput.1.sds` should be binary identical.